CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 **Implementation**

-The company or the authority must announce existing regulations and instructions to new employees (see ORP.2.M1 * Regulated training of new employees *), so that they can be quickly integrated into the existing processes.
+The company or the authority must announce existing regulations and instructions to new employees (see ORP.2.M1 * Regulated training of new employees *), so that they can be quickly integrated into existing processes.
 It is also essential to educate all employees about changes in these regulations and their specific impact on a process or individual employee.
-In particular, in safety-critical operating environments, it is advisable to obligate the employees accordingly and to have the trustworthiness of employees confirmed (see ORP.2.M6 * Candidate Selection Check *, ORP.2.M7 * Verification of the trustworthiness of employees *, ORP.2.M5 * Confidentiality Agreements * and ORP.2.M13 * Security Check *).
+In particular, in safety-critical operating environments, it is advisable to oblige the employees accordingly and to have the trustworthiness of employees confirmed (see ORP.2.M6 * Candidate Selection Check *, ORP.2.M7 * Verification of the trustworthiness of employees *, ORP.2.M5 * Confidentiality Agreements * and ORP.2.M13 * Security Check *).
 Special emphasis is put on the trustworthiness of persons with special functions and authorizations, such as administrators.

 **Business**